yts1234/adsi/README.md

 ADSI (Automated Disbursement System Integration)

-This service is use for automate money withdrawal throgh every bank account for the seller.
+This service is use for automate money withdrawal through every bank account for the seller.

 Stack used: